jack-willturner/deep-compression/README.md

 # Deep Compression
 PyTorch Implementation of Deep Compression algorithm outlined here: https://arxiv.org/abs/1510.0014

-Please note that it is currently not working - this is mostly pseudocode soon to be converted into actual python/pyTorch.
+Please note that it is currently not working - this is mostly pseudocode soon to be converted into actual Python/PyTorch.

-Once it's all done I'll make a big ipython notebook explaining how the whole process works, for now the below overview will have to do
+Once it's all done I'll make a big iPython notebook explaining how the whole process works, for now the below overview will have to do.

 # General Overview
 In order to use this implementation of Deep Compression, your model will need to be implemented in PyTorch (for now - planning to extend/ write some NNVM bindings eventually) and subclass `torch.nn.Module`.